zmwangx/storyboard/README.rst

 *Main documentation on Read the Docs:* http://storyboard.rtfd.org

+*Caution: Development has been deferred indefinitely as of July* *23, 2015.
+However, contributions are welcome, and the maintainer will* *review pull requests in a timely manner.*

 ``storyboard`` is an `FFmpeg <https://ffmpeg.org/>`__-based customizable video storyboard generator with metadata reporting directly embedded in the generated images.
 Reported metadata fields include, but are not